Reg Flags - DOS/Command Prompt Reference

 reg[.exe] flags <key> query [/reg:[32|64]]

-reg[.exe] flags <key> set
+reg[.exe] flags <key> set [DONT_VIRTUALIZE] [DONT_SILENT_FAIL] [RECURSE_FLAG] [/reg:[32|64]]

 Options

-<key> Specifies the key for which to retrieve or set flags.
-The key must start with HKEY_LOCAL_MACHINE\Software\ (or HKLM\Software\).
+<key> | Specifies the key for which to retrieve or set flags.
+The key must start with HKEY_LOCAL_MACHINE\Software\ (or HKLM\Software\). |

-query Outputs the state of flags set on the key.
-Three states will be output: REG_KEY_DONT_VIRTUALIZE, REG_KEY_DONT_SILENT_FAIL, and REG_KEY_RECURSE_FLAG (refer to Details for descriptions of each type).
+query | Outputs the state of flags set on the key.
+Three states will be output: REG_KEY_DONT_VIRTUALIZE , REG_KEY_DONT_SILENT_FAIL , and REG_KEY_RECURSE_FLAG (refer to Details for descriptions of each type). |

-set [DONT_VIRTUALIZE] [DONT_SILENT_FAIL] [RECURSE_FLAG]
+set [DONT_VIRTUALIZE] [DONT_SILENT_FAIL] [RECURSE_FLAG] |

-* The flag names are case-insensitive.
+Sets flags on the key.
+Choose zero or more from * The flag names are case-insensitive. |

-/reg:[32|64]
+/reg:[32|64] |

+If there is an environment with both 64-bit and 32-bit versions (WOW64), specifying ‘/reg:32’ will reference registry data used by 32-bit applications (for example, ‘HKLM\Software\WOW6432Node’ for HKLM), and specifying ‘/reg:64’ will reference registry data used by 64-bit applications.
 If this option is omitted, the executed Reg.exe will reference the registry corresponding to its bit version.
 If it is a 64-bit version, it will reference the 64-bit registry; if it is a 32-bit version (located under %SystemRoot%\SysWOW64), it will reference the 32-bit registry.
-If you want to reference registry data for a specific application and know whether it's 32-bit or 64-bit, you can explicitly specify this option to avoid ambiguity.
+If you want to reference registry data for a specific application and know whether it's 32-bit or 64-bit, you can explicitly specify this option to avoid ambiguity. * Even if Reg.exe is a 32-bit version, you can reference the 64-bit registry by using ‘/reg:64’. |

 Details